symfony/symfony1-docs/gentle-introduction/en/07-Inside-the-View-Layer.markdown

 -

 >**TIP**
 >Even if XSS is one of the most common exploit of websites, this is not the only one.
 CSRF is also very popular and symfony provides automatic forms protection.
+You will discover how this security protection works in the chapter 10.

 Summary
 -------